On Specifying for Trustworthiness

+In the UK Research and Innovation (UKRI) Trustworthy Autonomous Systems (TAS) programme, we conduct cross-disciplinary fundamental research to ensure that AS are safe, reliable, resilient, ethical, and trusted.
+TAS is organised around six research projects called Nodes and a Hub, and each Node focuses on the individual aspects of trust in AS, such as resilience, trust, functionality, verifiability, security, and governance and regulation.

-Writing specifications that inspire trust is challenging~\cite{Kress-Gazit2021}.
-A human may trust an AS to perform its actions, if it demonstrably acts in an effective and safe manner.
-Thus, the AS not only needs to be safe and effective, but also needs to be perceived as such by humans.
-In the same manner, in human-robot interaction, it is equally important to ensure that the AS can trust humans.
-To address this, specifications will need to go beyond typical functionality and safety aspects.
-Thus, in this context, we take a broad view of specification, concentrating on top-level requirements including but not limited to functionality, safety, security and other non-functional properties that contribute to trustworthiness of ASs.
-Also, we intentionally leave the discussion on the formalisation of these specifications for the future, when understanding of what is required to specify for trustworthiness is more mature.
+Undertaking a community approach, this roadmap paper is the result of the ``Specifying for Trustworthiness'' workshop held during the TAS All Hands Meeting in September 2021.
+The workshop gathered a diverse group of researchers from all parts of the TAS programme.
+Co-authored by a representative sample of the AS community in the UK, in this paper, we highlight the specification challenges for AS with illustrations from a representative set of domains currently being investigated within our community.
+The main contribution of this roadmap paper is to identify key open research problems termed `intellectual challenges' that are involved with specifying for trustworthiness in AS that cut across domains, and are exacerbated by the inherent uncertainty involved with the environments in which AS need to operate.
+We take a broad view of specification, concentrating on top-level requirements including but not limited to functionality, safety, security, and other non-functional properties that contribute to the trustworthiness of AS.
+Also, we intentionally leave the discussion on the formalisation of these specifications for the future, when the understanding of what is required to specify for trustworthiness is more mature.

-In this paper, we explore what it means to specify for trustworthiness, considering a number of ASs domains, each with its unique specification challenges.
-We then present a set of intellectual challenges for the ASs community comprising both academia and industry, specifically focusing on specification for trustworthy ASs.
+To motivate and present the research challenges associated with specifying for trustworthiness in AS, the rest of this paper is divided into three parts.
+Section~\ref{as-domains} discusses a number of AS domains, each with its unique specification challenges.
+Section~\ref{as-challenges} presents key intellectual challenges that are currently being investigated within our community.
+Finally, Section~\ref{conclusions} summarises our findings.